RIBTAS007/namaste-react/netflix-gpt/README.md

 - we can also remove the `navigate("/browse");` from Login page, since now it will be taken care in the auth logic.
 - Hence now the routing will happen from the header component for login and sign in.

+Next we will add a return to this useEffect to unsubscribe to the onAuthStateChanged callback when the header component  unmounts